Volunteering: A Journey to the Heart

 Unless otherwise noted, please contact Betti McClellan,

-Volunteer & Program Coordinator, for volunteering information.
+Volunteer & Program Manager, for volunteering information.

 Contribute time at the House for one of the various four-hour shifts, which are scheduled seven days per week.
 Many administrative functions are handled by the volunteers who work on these daily shifts.
 Assignments are based on availability and skill set.

 Prepare a home-cooked meal for the RMH-LI families by bringing a group of 10 – 12 individuals (must be 16 or older) from schools, businesses and other associations.
 Click here to learn more.

 Represent the House at schools, community groups and corporations to raise awareness about our mission and also give tours of the House during events.
 Volunteers who would like to consider this specialized area will shadow current Speakers to learn the history of the House, the relationship to McDonald's corporation and other details.